AJ8GH/github-language-api/user-stories.md

 So that I can analyse how much they have used other languages

 As a user,
-I want the app to have a slick interface and styling, So that it is a pleasure to use and nice to look at
+I want the app to have an attractive interface,
+So that it is a pleasure to use and nice to look at
 ```